patrickkrauss/Zandona-API-Integration/README.md

 The program execution steps are:

 1. Select the desired year and month to import
-2. Connect the API and make the requests
+2. Connect to the API and send the requests
 3. Organize and filter the returned data
 4. Save the data in a new excel file